Greenfare Vegan Restaurant Review

 Hi, Angels Working on Earth Family!

+The most sustainable way to eat is to be vegan and choose organic, local and seasonal produce.
+A 2012 study showed that plant-based diets are better for the environment than those based on meat because it can reduce climate change.
+Eating vegan can reduce carbon, save emissions, and requires less land to grow food.
+A vegetarian diet requires two-and-a-half times less the amount of land needed to grow food, compared to a meat-based diet (Worldwide Fund for Nature, n.d.).
 Do you like “Vegan Pizza?”
 I have never tried Vegan pizza made the Green Fare way until today.
 I’ve eaten cauliflower crust before, but it’s not the same experience.
 Green Fare specializes in Vegan cuisine.
 They offer a 21-day kick-start program that helps the participant transition to a whole plant food diet.
 Participants receive organic whole plant entrees, blood tests, lifestyle assessments, weigh-ins, and healthy eating classes.
-This program was created to help people lose weight and reduce cholesterol. and increase energy.
+This program was created to help people lose weight, reduce cholesterol, increase energy and transition to plant-based diet.

-The cafe is located in Herndon, Virginia, which is near Loudoun County, Virginia.
+The cafe is located in Herndon, Virginia, near Loudoun County, Virginia.
 One can find local sources of eco-friendly and cruelty-free products.
-Loudoun county will host Veg Fest in October.
+Loudoun county will host Veg Fest in October 2022.
 People will learn about the science behind the benefits of plant-based diets.
 There will be expert speakers, cooking demos, vendors, and animal rescues.

-The cafe was cozy, and slow, as they handle mainly online orders on Saturdays but will also serve customers as they trickle into the establishment.
+The cafe was cozy and slow, as they handle mainly online orders on Saturdays but will also serve customers as they trickle into the establishment.
 The cafe is closed on Sunday.
-The vibe is very friendly and compassionate.
+The vibe is amiable and compassionate.
+Cozy.

 My review was a spur-of-the-moment decision.
 I walked into the establishment just to make a quick order and record my experiences.
 The owner, Gwen Whitaker, was so friendly and offered to answer any questions I had about plant-based foods.
 She even allowed me to order the Vegan Pizza, which wasn’t on the menu during that time as it had to be pre-ordered.
 Her kindness impressed me because she went out of her way to accommodate my request.
 I ate in the area outside of the restaurant as I wanted to practice social distancing.
 It was a lovely day to be outside!

 Let’s talk about the food!
 I have tasted vegan food before.
-I previously participated in the Vegan Kick Start program and learned a lot about the Vegan lifestyle.
-I decided to increase the number of whole foods I eat and still make healthy choices concerning meat and dairy.
-I was hoping to taste the deliciousness of a vegan pizza that very closely resembled the cheesy goodness of pizzas I regularly eat.
+I previously participated in the Vegan Kick Start program and learned much about the Vegan lifestyle.
+I decided to increase the number of whole foods I eat, especially concerning meat and dairy.
+The vegan pizza is visually stunning, and I was hoping to taste the cheesy goodness of pizzas I regularly eat.
 Is that even possible?
 No!
 The flavors are uniquely different.
 Significant in different ways.
-The pizza was plant-based, as the ingredients were onions, peppers, mushrooms, rosemary, sweet potatoes, brussels sprouts, vegan cheese, and a mystery vegan crust.
+It’s plant-based and made from onions, peppers, mushrooms, rosemary, sweet potatoes, brussels sprouts, vegan cheese, and a mystery vegan crust.
 The flavors and textures are fantastic.
 Light, flaky, sweet, and creamy.
 I know I am fueling my body with healthy nutrients that will increase good health rather than provide poor health.

 What exactly is a plant-based diet, also known as whole foods?
 (Lair, C. 2016) has a beautiful way of defining whole foods.
 (Lair, C. 2016) wants us first to ask ourselves where the food comes from and what its life was like before it was placed on the grocery store shelf.
 (Lair, C. 2016) says the best way to know if a food is whole or not is to consider these questions: 1.
 Can you imagine it growing?
 2. How many ingredients does it have?
 3. What’s been done to the food since it was harvested?
 4. Have any edible parts of the plant been removed, and how long has the food been known to nourish humans?